 To change or specify a task status, just add the desired status (in brackets) into the subject line of your email.
 If you want to use a custom status, include “CS:” before typing your status name, e.g., [CS:New].
 When you add the task status “Completed” via email, then the task is automatically marked as completed in Wrike.

-Please note that the default statuses aren't case sensitive, but custom statuses are.
-For accounts created prior to December 20, 2016, the default statuses are: Completed, Active, Deferred, and Cancelled.
-For accounts created after that date, the default statuses are: New, In Progress, Completed, On Hold, Cancelled.
+Please note that the default statuses aren't case-sensitive, but custom statuses are.
+For accounts created prior to December 20, 2016, the default statuses are: Completed, Active, Deferred, and Canceled.
+For accounts created after that date, the default statuses are New, In Progress, Completed, On Hold, and Canceled.

 Wrike gives tasks created via email the same importance as the priority of the email, so you can change the priority of your email to update the task’s importance.